onier/RobWork/doc/ressources/installation_ubuntu.hpp.md

 This will make sure that ODE is built with 4 threads with double precision as a shared library.

 Bullet Physics can also be installed through the package manager.
-Ubuntu 14.04 comes with Bullet 2.81, Ubuntu 16.04 with 2.83.6, Ubuntu 17.04 with 2.83.7 and Ubuntu 17.10 with 2.86.1.
+Ubuntu 14.04 comes with Bullet 2.81, Ubuntu 16.04 with 2.83.6, and Ubuntu 18.04/18.10 with 2.87.
 The bullet packages can be installed with the following command:

 	sudo apt-get install libbullet-dev libbullet-extras-dev